 a reference to the time (or start) parameter used when constructing this Timer, ensuring the content has the original values.
-Since RTSJ 2.0 getEffectiveStartTime
+Since RTSJ 2.0 getEffectiveStartTime the time this actually started.

 Return a newly-created time representing the time the timer actually started, or when the timer has been rescheduled, the effective start time after the reschedule.